microlancer/useless/README.md

 Useless is different from the above "single codebase" frameworks in that Useless apps compile to Swift for iOS, Java for Android, and HTML/JS/CSS for Web.
 That is, it uses the code that works the most efficiently for each individual platform.

 The trade-off or downside of Useless is that only a very specific subset of functionality is available.
 Useless is only good for the most basic, brain-dead application you can imagine.
+For such basic applications, all three of the above frameworks are definitely overkill.
 All Useless applications have:

 * A menu from a hamburger button
 * A screen per menu item
 * A screen can be text, form, or a list of items

 That's pretty much it.
 No fancy widgets.
 No 60 fps animations.
 No "WebView" nonsense.
 No bridges or canvases.
 Just multiple platforms from a single codebase.
+If you need an app that needs to do something more than this basic functionality, it is recommended that you use one of the full-fledged frameworks instead.

 ## Usage